Is 3 Months Too Early to Sleep Train?

 There’s just the age that makes the most sense for your baby, your family, and your goals.

-If you’re not sure which stage you’re in or what’s developmentally appropriate for your baby, that’s exactly what I’m here for.
+If you're not sure what's the next best step for your baby (and family!), that's exactly what I'm here for.
+Let's explore what's developmentally appropriate for your baby so you can all get the best sleep possible.
 You can reach out to me here for more information!